emmercm/www/src/blog/adding-a-favicon-to-metalsmith.md

 - Generate `build/favicon.*` icons to be used in `<link rel="icon">`s.
 - Generate a `build/browserconfig.xml` [browser configuration schema reference](https://docs.microsoft.com/en-us/previous-versions/windows/internet-explorer/ie-developer/platform-apis/dn320426\(v=vs.85\)).
 - Generate `build/mstile-*.png` icons to be used in `build/browserconfig.xml`.
-- Process `src/index.html` through `layouts/page.hbs` adding the icon metadata to the page.
+- Process `src/index.html` through `layouts/page.hbs`, adding the icon metadata to the page.

-Note this does a lot more than just generate a single `favicon.ico`, see the [RealFaviconGenerator FAQ](https://realfavicongenerator.net/faq) for a great explanation of each file generated.
+Note this does a lot more than just generate a single `favicon.ico` or `favicon.png`, it also generates a number of non-image files used for defining "web apps" or "pinned sites."
+See the [RealFaviconGenerator FAQ](https://realfavicongenerator.net/faq) for a great explanation of each of the files generated.

 ### Build